-- INTRODUCING - PERRON DE MYPONT

-A NEW BURGUNDY COLLECTION FROM ERNST LOOSEN
+- INTRODUCING -PERRON DE MYPONT A NEW BURGUNDY COLLECTION FROM ERNST LOOSEN

-MAISON PERRON DE MYPONT, an ancient estate in the famed village of Puligny-Montrachet, has been given new life, thanks to esteemed winemaker Ernst Loosen's deep passion for the wines of Burgundy.
+PERRON DE MYPONT is the fulfillment of renowned German winemaker Erni Loosen's lifelong dream of making wine in Burgundy.
 In 2019, Erni acquired the east wing of the 15th century Le Vieux Château de Puligny-Montrachet and began work on a multi-year restoration project.
 Now complete, the Château once again shines in its original splendor and is home to a new era of winemaking.